• Skip to primary navigation

 Toddlers Really Do Have Their Own Language

-If you are a toddler parent (or remember being one) then you know that sometimes it seems like your toddler speaks his/her own language.
+If you are a toddler parent (or remember being one) then you know that sometimes it seems like your toddler speaks their own language.
 They come up with silly phrases or funny derivations of words that they’ve heard adults say.
 It seems to be a common and entertaining aspect of toddler development.
 My own toddler did this a few years ago.

 We had the habit of saying “Oh my gosh!” when something happened that excited us or surprised us.